Aya Virginie Touré

 Activist Type

 Historically, the women of Côte D’Ivoire have had crucial roles in protests and advocacy for political causes.
-The women are highly involved in pro-democracy activism and calling for justice.
-Despite these facts, there is little information regarding female activists in Ivory Coast, and just as little information covering the injustices they protest.
-Aya told BBC, “The international community has forgotten about us… I have actually been thinking about organizing another women’s march to call for international community involvement.”
-Toure has continued to speak out against government corruption, greed, and dismissal by the outside world.
+Yet, there is often very little information or recognition of female activists in Ivory Coast.
+Aya told the BBC, “The international community has forgotten about us… I have actually been thinking about organizing another women’s march to call for international community involvement.”
+Touré continues to speak out against government corruption, greed, and dismissal by the outside world.

 Artwork by